SierraTeam/sierra-bot/README.md

 /src/main/resources/reference.conf
 ```

-To run the bot use sbt:
+To run the bot use sbt (you need to be outside Russia for bot to work):
 ```sh
 $ cd sierra-bot
 $ sbt